swoboda1337/esphome-docs/content/components/climate/pid.md

 ```

 In this example the deadband is between `20.0°C - 21.5°C`.
 The PID controller will limit any output
 variation inside this deadband.
-How it limits depends on how you set the `Deadband Multipliers`_.
+How it limits depends on how you set the Deadband Multipliers.

 {{< img src="deadband1.png" alt="Image" >}}